 Thank you for allowing us to continue to provide your family with quality drinking water this year.
-Tom Fetter continues as our Consultant with a Class C Water License.
-Both Sam Alaimo and Robert DeGolier have passed the Class C Water Operator Course and Robert DeGolier received his Class C Water Operator License.
+Sam Alaimo has his Class C Water Operator license and oversees our water system and Evan Magierski is working towards his license.

-The rate structure will continue with a \$ 95.00 debt service per dwelling unit and a water rate usage of \$ 4.50 per thousand gallons beginning June 1, 2020.
-The December 1, 2020 billing will reflect the increase of \$.50 per 1000 gallons usage.
-Partial payments will be accepted by the Village Clerk with total to be paid within 60 days; henceforth after that date a Shut Off notice will be issued.
-Any unpaid water bills in arrears over nine months as of April 1st shall be included in the annual tax levy.
-Water billings go out on June 1st and December 1st.
+The rate structure will continue with a \$ 95.00 debt service per dwelling unit and a water rate usage of \$ 5.25 per thousand gallons beginning June 1, 2022 and reflect on your December 1, 2022 water bill.
+Partial payments will be accepted by the Village Clerk with total to be paid within 60 days; henceforth after that date past due notice will be issued.
+Water bills are a utility, not a tax.
+Please pay when billed so bills do not have to go on next year taxes or possible shut off notices in April.